Shagshag/prestashop-documentation/CustomerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Customer.php line 416
+* This method is defined in [classes/Customer.php line 416](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Customer.php#416)

 #### Arguments